Back to jobs

 Job Overview

-We are hiring a DevSecOps Engineer, Public Sector to meet the needs of our software development lifecycle.
+We are hiring a DevSecOps Engineer to meet the needs of our software development lifecycle.
 This role will use technical skills for the design and implementation of various CI/CD patterns while abiding by industry standards and company policies.
 You will often take part in design and code reviews and offer direction to ensure project scoping activities match architectural capabilities, security requirements, and specifications.
-When new applications are introduced or current ones undergo changes, you will work with stakeholders across the business to provide build solutions.
-Other responsibilities include documenting DevSecOps processes and ensuring that the DevSecOps platforms are up to date and properly maintained.
-You will have a significant impact on the organization’s DevSecOps culture as a member of a group in charge of the enterprise’s engineering and maintenance.
+When new applications are introduced or current ones undergo changes, you will collaborate with stakeholders across the business to provide and build solutions.
+Integral to this role is the development, documentation and maintenance of DevSecOps practices used in day-to-day work.
+You will have a significant impact on the organization’s security and development culture.

 Security Clearance: This role requires eligibility for U.S. security clearance based on current or future interactions with domestic and foreign governments.